RedKenrok/node-hotworddetector/README.md

 }
 ```

-> For another example see the [Electron-VoiceInterfacePrototype](https://github.com/RedKenrok/Electron-VoiceInterfacePrototype) repository.
+> For another example see the [Electron-VoiceInterfacePrototype](https://github.com/RedKenrok/Electron-VoiceInterfacePrototype)'s input.js.